It is by having hands that man is the most intelligent of animals. – Anaxagoras

 I firmly believe that as dentists, we need to earn this trust through care, honesty and doing what we say we will.
 In terms of honesty I do not mean telling patients how dreadful their dental situation is or how bad things are because these are opinions rather than facts.
 What I mean is simply keeping our promises and doing what we say we will.
 You can help us to help you by telling us as much detail about your dental fear as possible in advance, or as it comes to your mind, so that we can tailor that care exactly to you.

-The approach has thousands of variations and can be varied to suit your fear: the more your dentist knows, the more creative they can be in helping you to find a way past your individual “stress / fear points.”
-The examples here are just 2 common examples that spring to mind.
-Most dental professionals who are interested in helping patients with dental fear will be happy to flex what is their usual routine, if it helps to make life easier for you.
-Ultimately, there are some things in dentistry that we cannot change, but with empathy and in investment of time, I have met only a very few patients who cannot be helped past these hurdles.
+The approach has thousands of variations and can be varied to suit your fear: the more your dentist knows, the more creative they can be in helping you to find a way past your individual “stress/fear points”.
+The examples here are just two common examples that spring to mind.
+Most dental professionals who are interested in helping patients with dental fear will be happy to flex what is their usual routine if it helps to make life easier for you.
+Ultimately, there are some things in dentistry that we cannot change, but with empathy and investment of time, I have met only a very few patients who cannot be helped past these hurdles.

 For example, we know that a dentist cannot do their job thoroughly unless you are sitting in the dental chair, but if this is where your fear lies, do we really need to do a first examination in the dental chair?
 An examination in a regular chair may be an initial compromise but if both you and your dentist recognise that this is a compromise and commit towards working to the ideal solution then this means progress is being made.

-Fraser works at Craigentinny Dental Care Edinburgh.
-Outside work, he is being kept busy by his 2 young children and interest in any sport involving water.
-Fraser has been helping patients overcome their fears for more than 15 years.
+Fraser Hendrie works at Craigentinny Dental Care Edinburgh.
+Outside work, he is being kept busy by his family and interest in any sport involving water.
+Fraser has been helping patients overcome their fears for more than 20 years.

 Visit our support forum to talk about this article, or anything else related to dental phobia, fear and anxiety!